Didisimmons/Flybody-gym/TEST.md

 ## Limitations

 * One of the limitations of utilizing the Gitpod was internet connection interruption, all of the tests were re-run using Visual Studio Code's integrated development environment.
-It was noticed when modifications were made to the various html pages and saved, the changes did not take effect immediately when the preview page was refreshed.
+It was noticed when modifications were made to the various html pages and saved on Gitpod, the changes did not take effect immediately when the preview page was refreshed.
 A hard reset was performed, but the problem persisted.
 The VS code IDE was utilized to establish the actual results took place  and guarantee the changes made to the html codes were effective.

 * Majority of the html code editing and testing was done using Visual Studio's desktop IDE to eliminate internet interruption and ensure that the changes and tests were actually carried out, which is why the commits were few in number.